bartbutenaers/node-red-contrib-ui-svg/README.md

 2. DrawSvg will be opened in a popup dialog window, and it will visualize the SVG source (from this node).
 3. The SVG drawing can be edited.
 4. You can intermediately save your changes (to this node), using the *"Save"* button in the upper right corner of the popup dialog window.
 5. As soon as the popup dialog window is being closed, a notification will appear.
-There you can choose to ignore all changes (i.e. you don't need them anymore), or to save all the changes (to this node).
+There you can choose to ignore all changes (i.e. you do not need them anymore), or to save all the changes (to this node).
-6. The updated SVG source will appear in the *"SVG source"* tabsheet of this node.
+6. The updated SVG source will appear in the *"SVG source"* tab sheet of this node.

-By default this node will use the free online DrawSvg service (see *"Editor URL"* in the "Settings" tabsheet).
-However we it is also possible to use the [node-red-contrib-drawsvg](https://github.com/bartbutenaers/node-red-contrib-drawsvg) node, which can host a DrawSVG service locally for offline systems.
+By default, this node will use the free online DrawSvg service (see *"Editor URL"* in the "Settings" tab sheet).
+However we it is also possible to use the [node-red-contrib-drawsvg](https://github.com/bartbutenaers/node-red-contrib-drawsvg) node, which can host a DrawSvg service locally for offline systems.

-### "SVG source" tabsheet
+### "SVG source" tab sheet

 ![editor](https://user-images.githubusercontent.com/14224149/65357446-5faba400-dbf7-11e9-9824-886238dba228.png)

 Enter you (XML-based) SVG graphics in this editor.
 This can be done in different ways:
-+ If you are a die-hard SVG fanatic, you can enter the SVG string manually in the *"SVG Source"* tabsheet.
++ If you are a die-hard SVG fanatic, you can enter the SVG string manually in the *"SVG Source"* tab sheet.
 + If you prefer to use an SVG drawing editor, you can use the embedded [DrawSvg](#DrawSvg-drawing-editor) editor.
-+ If you need very specific types of drawings, you can use a third party SVG editor to create your drawing (and simple paste the generated SVG string into this tabsheet).
++ If you need very specific types of drawings, you can use a third party SVG editor to create your drawing (and simple paste the generated SVG string into this tab sheet).
 Multiple (online) editors are free available, each with their own dedicated speciality:
    + [Floorplanner](http://floorplanner.com)
    + [Floorplancreator](https://floorplancreator.net/#pricing)
    + ...

 However:
    + Be aware that those third-party SVG editors could create rather complex SVG strings, which are harder to understand when you want to change them manually afterwards.
    + Be aware that the browser has a lot of work to render all the SVG elements in the drawing!
-In some cases it might be useful - to gain performance - to convert your SVG once to an image, and use that as a background image in this SVG node (and draw other shapes on top of that image).
-For example in Floorplanner website, the SVG drawing can be saved as a JPEG/PNG image.
+In some cases, it might be useful - to gain performance - to convert your SVG once to an image and use that as a background image in this SVG node (and draw other shapes on top of that image).
+For example, in Floorplanner website, the SVG drawing can be saved as a JPEG/PNG image.
 That image can be loaded into an SVG *'image'* element, like I have done in the example flows on this readme page ...

-At the bottom of the "SVG source" tabsheet, a series of buttons are available:
+At the bottom of the "SVG source" tab sheet, a series of buttons are available:

 ![buttons](https://user-images.githubusercontent.com/14224149/66707892-5621e180-ed48-11e9-8d66-e3add751e7c8.png)

 + *Expand source*: show the SVG source in full screen mode.
-+ *Format SVG*: by formatting the SVG source, the source will be beatyfied.
++ *Format SVG*: by formatting the SVG source, the source will be beatified.
 This means the empty lines will be removed, each line will get a single SVG element, indents will be corrected ...

-### "Animations" tabsheet
+### "Animations" tab sheet

 ![animations](https://user-images.githubusercontent.com/14224149/65359120-d2b71980-dbfb-11e9-83ea-5bbc6e155673.png)

 SVG allows users to animate element attributes over time.
-For example you can make the radius of a circle grow in 3 seconds from 10 pixels to 40 pixels.
+For example, you can make the radius of a circle grow in 3 seconds from 10 pixels to 40 pixels.

 Adding animations to your SVG graphics can be done in different ways:
-+ *Via the "SVG Source" tabsheet* manually, for die-hard SVG fanatics:
++ *Via the "SVG Source" tab sheet* manually, for die-hard SVG fanatics:
    ```
    <circle id="mycircle" ... r="5" ...>
       <animate id="myanimation" attributeName="r" begin="0s" dur="3s" repeatCount="1" from="10" to="40"/>